Guy-Meiri/FruitBasket/README.md

 Used to create instances of actuall players according to the PlayerType enum.

 #### GameSettings
-Holds general game settings such as the possible number of player, the possible range of the fruit basket weight and so on.
+Holds general game settings such as the possible number of players, the possible range of the fruit basket weight and so on.